nafizfouad/BizNLP-A-Way-to-Change-the-Face-of-Business/README.md

 ## Contributions

 Contributions to BIZNLP are welcome!
 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to [OpenAI](https://openai.com) for providing advanced language models and to the open-source community for developing and maintaining the libraries used in this project.